Home Arrow Bible Arrow Hebrews Arrow Hebrews 9

 11 But Christ being come a high priest of good things to come, by a greater and more complete tabernacle, not made with hands, that is to say, not of this building;

-12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eonian redemption for us.
+12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained for us the release from bondage to sin and from the penalty for sin, the release that is of the Kingdom Age.

-13 For if the blood of bulls and of goats, and the ashes of a heifer sprinkling the unclean, sanctifies to the purifying of the flesh:
+13 For if the blood of bulls and of goats, and the ashes of a heifer sprinkling the defiled, sanctifies to the purifying of the flesh:

-14 How much more shall the blood of Christ, who through the eonian Spirit offered Himself without spot to God, purge your conscience from dead works to serve the living God?
+14 How much more the pure blood of Christ, Who through the Spirit of the Kingdom Age, offered Himself without spot to God, shall purify your conscience from dead works to serve the living God?

-15 And for this cause he is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eonian inheritance.
+15 And for this cause He is the Mediator of the new testament, that by means of death for the release from bondage to transgressions against the first testament, those who are called might receive the promise of inheritance of the Kingdom Age.

-17 For a testament is of force after men are dead: otherwise it is of no strength at all while the testator lives.
+17 For a testament is in force after men are dead: otherwise it is of no strength at all while the testator lives.

 18 Whereupon neither the first testament was dedicated without blood.